dk14/wolfram-mega/docs/dsl.md

 Backends are allowed to optimize ranges and such - by interpreting "0..100" as Schnorr sum of messages.
 They can also optimize subsequent unique matches of the same fact ("100 = 20", "100 = 30" etc, e.g. turn a set of binary options to a european call) into a single pack of CET-transactions rather than a binary tree, which would reduce amount of transactions needed to redeem the funds in worst case.

 > Numbers are implemented as binary trees.
 They are as optimal as possible.

-> Currently, Discreet's enumerator might scan unreachable branches (if they they happen to be in `then` clauses).
-It won't add them to the final contract, but will spend time analyzing them.
-So ideally computation should be organized in a binary tree for now.
+Enumerator skips enumeration of dead branches (no coverage test for that though).

 And that's it.